Caramel Apple Pie Streusel Muffins

 Growing up we didn’t eat that many apples.
-We had citrus trees in our yard, not apple, cherry, peach or pear trees, like my mom had on the farm in Ohio where she grew up.
-We had one of the best tangelo trees ever and it produced more tangelos than our family and friends could eat.
+We had citrus trees in our yard.
+Not apple, cherry, peach or pear trees, like my mom had on the farm in Ohio where she grew up.
+We had one of the best tangelo trees ever.
+It produced more tangelos than our family and friends could eat.
 Mom used to juice it down with LOTS of pulp and freeze it and we would eat it with a spoon in the summer when it was really hot.
 Mom rarely purchased apples for general consumption.
 She usually only bought them to make pie.
 I didn’t start eating apples by themselves until long after I’d moved away from home.

-I served Apple Pie Streusel Muffins on Sunday to any who came early enough for breakfast before services.
+I served Caramel Apple Pie Streusel Muffins on Sunday to any who came early enough for breakfast before services.
 The apple muffins were some of the first to go.
 These lovely muffins have that lovely apple pie flavor since I added cinnamon, ginger and nutmeg to the batter and cinnamon to the streusel.
-They’re filled with apples, the streusel includes pecans, and then they’re glazed with a lovely vanilla cream frosting.
+They’re filled with apples and streusel that includes pecans.
+Then they’re glazed with a lovely vanilla cream frosting.
+On top of that, the Greek yogurt used in the recipe is Caramel Apple!
+Whoa, what a combination of flavors!
 While these muffins have quite a few steps, they are really some of the best muffins you’ll ever taste.

-I highly recommend serving Apple Pie Streusel Muffins for your next special occasion breakfast like Easter, Mother’s Day or Father’s Day, or for any holiday breakfast or brunch.
-While these will take a little over an hour to pull off from beginning to end they are so worth it.
-If your house is filled with company, these muffins will make a great addition to your menu–and they’ll be the first item to go!
+I highly recommend serving Caramel Apple Pie Streusel Muffins for your next special occasion breakfast.
+They’re perfect for Easter, Mother’s Day or Father’s Day, or for any holiday breakfast or brunch.
+While these will take a little over an hour to pull off from beginning to end, they are so worth it.
+If your house is filled with company, these muffins will make a great addition to your menu.
+They’ll also be the first item to go!

 These muffins are great to serve as part of a large country-style breakfast.

-If you love Apple Pie, you’ll love Apple Pie Streusel Muffins!
+If you love Apple Pie, you’ll love Caramel Apple Pie Streusel Muffins!

 Here’s what I did.

 I used these ingredients for the batter.
-The Greek yogurt is an apple pie flavor.
+The Greek yogurt is a caramel apple flavor.

 Place softened butter in a mixing bowl.
-Add apple pie Greek yogurt, heavy whipping cream, eggs, sugar, brown sugar, salt, baking soda, baking powder, cinnamon, ginger, nutmeg and vanilla.
+Add eggs, sugar, brown sugar, salt, baking soda and baking powder.